 22) Alwadud – the Loving One

 It’s a story of 2 brothers fighting over a toy.
 The boy gets angry easily because he then bites his friend and then sits on a thinking chair – where his thoughts revolve like “Alwadud the loving one.
 Puts us right when we go wrong.
 Al-Wadud, we both pray.
 Fill our hearts with love today”.
 It’s the boy’s journey from anger to love.
 I loved the diverse characters as it’s so hard to find in any form of media nowadays.
 It could easily be an actual print book.

 Al-Qaswa was the camel that Prophet (saw) often mounted – in Hajj while traveling to Makkah when he came to Medina, etc. The story of Qaswa starts with a tiny intro of hijrah (which marks the beginning of the Islamic calendar) – how Qaswa carried the Prophet (ﷺ) across a desert from Makkah to Medina.
 Then the story of how she chose a resting place for the Prophet (saw) in Medina and how she accompanied the Prophet (saw) in his 1st and last pilgrimage unfolds one by one.

 24) Arabic letters (alif to khaa)

 In this interactive book, each letter from alif to khaa has a story of its own.
-Our fav is baa – one of the 2 sheep sunbathing on the beach say in a sheep-ish voice “look, a boat!” and the other says “that’s not a boat.
-That’s letter baa”.
+Our fav is baa – one of the 2 sheep sunbathing on the beach says in a sheep-ish voice “look, a boat!” and the other says “that’s not a boat.
+That’s the letter baa”.
 Then both friends laugh “baaa..baaa…” – You get the subtle introduction of phonics?
 The whole book is filled with English words starting with that sound (example given in next point).